How To Deal With Burst Pipes and Supply Lines in Your Commercial Building

 Exactly What Is Black Mold and What should I Do If I Suspect Mold

-Mold Infestation?
-Let the professionals at SERVPRO of North Richland Hd Hills help!
+Mold infestation to your business?
+Let the professionals at SERVPRO of North Richland Hills help!

 Not all varieties of mold found in your home or commercial business are toxic.
 Mold is just another word for fungi that occurs naturally in thousands of different varieties.
 Only a few are toxic to humans with black mold being on the top of the list of “usual suspects” when mold contamination affects the interior of a home or commercial business and the health of its occupants.
 Black Mold requires immediate professional attention.
 Long term exposure to black mold has been associated with a spectrum of symptoms including allergic reactions like hay fever, asthma attacks, headaches, nausea, dizziness and even depression.